Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

 At this point, it’s just a fun activity that they get to do and there’s no pressure to perform or be something they don’t want to be.

-If they enjoy the sport and they’ve already done a full term of tennis camp, or they’ve been playing for a year and still love the game, three to four times per week for 60-90 minute sessions is perfectly okay.
+If they enjoy the sport and they’ve already done a full term of tennis camp, or they’ve been playing for a year and still love the game, two to three times per week for 60-90 minute sessions is perfectly okay.

 You’re indulging in their interests and letting them do what they want, but it’s still something that’s a life skill and that give them athletic attributes.